sathwick-p/gprxy/docs/cursor-analysis.md

 15. Proxy computes SHA-256 hash of this combined string
 16. Proxy uses RSA public key to decrypt the signature part
 17. Compares: Does decrypted signature match the hash?
-18. If they match: Token was signed by Auth0 ✓ (nobody else could forge this)
+18. If they match: Token was signed by Auth0 (signature verified)
 19. If they don't match: Token is fake/tampered → Reject connection

 **Step 5: Verify the claims**